martins-vds/poc-azure-devops-install-extension/README.md

 - `ExtensionName`: Name of the extension.
 Must meet the specified pattern and length criteria. **This parameter is mandatory**.
 - `Token`: Personal Access Token with at least the scope `Extensions (Read & Manage)` . **This parameter is mandatory**.

+> Note: The `PublisherName` and `ExtensionName` parameters can be found in the marketplace URL for the extension.
+For example, if the URL is `https://marketplace.visualstudio.com/items?itemName=my-publisher.my-extension`, then the `PublisherName` is `my-publisher` and the `ExtensionName` is `my-extension`.

 ## Example

 Here is an example of how to use this script: